 On Hinchinbrook Island there is no infrastructure, except for the track itself, and a few nature campsites with basic facilities along the route.
 Ferry services run from Cardwell and Lucinda to both ends of the track during the dry season from May to October.

 By the end of November, when the wet season is about to set off in northern Queensland, the regular ferry services stop going.
-Fortunately the Cardwell Visitor Information Centre was able to arrange a daytrip with a boat operator from Lucinda.
-So I could do a part of the track: the southern section from Mulligan Falls to George Point.
+Fortunately, the Cardwell Visitor Information Centre helped me to arrange a daytrip with a boat operator from Lucinda.
+So I could still do a part of the track: the southern section from Mulligan Falls to George Point.